RoryNesbitt/pvim/README.md

 git clone <YOURCONFIG> pvim/config
 ```

+if you are using the Packer_bootstrap from their readme you will need to add
+  `and not os.getenv("PVIM")` to the if condition to avoid double downloading
+  packer

 ## First run/getting Neovim

 On running `pvim`, it will first look for the Neovim appimage in the pvim